FAQs about the Permit Process

 4—Submit an application form and fee.

-Forms can be submitted by email or by mail or in person.
-In all cases, make sure your forms, photos and drawings are clear and legible, and, if being submitted by email in a common format (pdf, jpg, png, tif) with an adequate resolution (photos typically need to be between 500 kB and 1 MB in size).
+Forms must be submitted by email.
+Please ensure your forms, photos and drawings are clear and legible.
+Attachments must be submitte in a common format (pdf, jpg, png, tif) with an adequate resolution (photos typically need to be between 500 kB and 1 MB in size).

 Submission by Email